 Paula joined the Trust as chief executive in September 2018, having been chief executive at the Royal Surrey County NHS Foundation Trust in Guildford and before that at Sussex Community NHS Foundation Trust.

 She began her career as a pharmacist working in the community, hospitals and at health authorities before moving into general management and her first board position at Kingston Hospital.
 Since then she has spent time on the boards of commissioners and providers, including director of transformation at Frimley Park Hospital NHS FT.

 Paula lives in Hampshire and has a daughter studying medicine at the University of Southampton.

-David French, chief financial officer
+David French, deputy CEO and chief financial officer

 David joined the Trust in February 2016 as chief financial officer and served as interim chief executive from April to September 2018.

 He read economics and social policy at the University of London before joining ICI plc, where he qualified as a chartered management accountant.
 David has extensive healthcare experience from the pharmaceutical industry, mostly Eli Lilly and Company where he held many commercial and financial roles in the UK and overseas.

 He joined the NHS in 2010 as chief financial officer of Hampshire Hospitals NHS Foundation Trust.
 He also serves as a non-executive director for VIVID Housing Limited, a Hampshire-based social housing provider.